-The Evers Scholar program is co-sponsored by the Medgar and Myrlie Evers Institute and the Mississippi Department of Archives and History, with support from the W.K.
-Kellogg Foundation.
-The application form is available for download here, and the deadline to receive applications is March 22.
+The Evers Scholar program is co-sponsored by the Medgar and Myrlie Evers Institute and the Mississippi Department of Archives and History.
+The application form is available for download here, and the deadline to receive applications is March 27.

-“We’re delighted to partner with the Evers Institute and the Kellogg Foundation on this scholarship," said David Pilcher, director of the MDAH Archives and Record Services Division.
+“We’re delighted to partner with the Evers Institute on this scholarship," said David Pilcher, director of MDAH Archives and Record Services.
 “Our goal is to facilitate new and exciting research using the tremendous resources here at the state archives.”